onflow/service-account/README.md

 If you do not have Git configured to authenticate with GitHub, [Github Desktop](https://desktop.github.com/) is likely the easiest way to get started

-To ensure it's properlly installed, please `git pull` the main branch of this repo
+To ensure that it's properly installed, please `git pull` the main branch of this repository.

 ### Flow CLI